 Youth Work in Trades (formerly SSA) is not a high school course that a student signs up for in the traditional way, as one might when doing course selection for PE or Social Studies.
 Instead, it is course work that is started after a trades job has been secured.

-For each 120 hours that a student works, s/he earns 4 high school credits, up to a maximum of 16 credits.
+For each 120 hours that a student works, s/he can earn 4 high school credits, up to a maximum of 16 credits.
+In order for student work hours to be considered, a supervising employee must be a certified journeyperon or equivalent.

 Students who have worked a trades job in the past, say last summer, can count up to 240 hours of back-dated work towards Work in Trades 11a and 11b credits.
 Credit for Work in Trades 12a and 12b would be for hours worked after being registered in the program.
 Note: all hours worked in a trade are counted towards that person's certification.